 • Fairly pricey

-It may be among the pricier models featured in this guide to best caravan wheel locks, but the Maypole SH5438 has a Gold Sold Secure rating, so should help keep your caravan safe and secure.
-It features a pair of arms that lock together and are affixed to the wheel using bolts that can remain in place, even when you’re not using the lock.
+It may be among the pricier models featured in this guide, but the Maypole SH5438 has a Gold Sold Secure rating, so we think it will be up to the task of helping you keep your caravan safe and secure.
+It features a pair of arms that can be locked together and are then affixed to the wheel using bolts that can remain in place, even when you’re not using the lock.

-This caravan wheel clamp is suitable for steel or alloy wheels with a diameter of up to 265mm, and the PCV coating on the arms helps prevent damage.
-Despite its apparent robustness it’s also light in weight, coming in at just over 5kg – so shouldn’t eat up too much of your caravan’s payload – and it comes with three keys.
+This caravan wheel clamp is suitable for steel or alloy wheels with a diameter of up to 265mm, and we like how its PCV coating on the arms should help to prevent damage.
+Despite its apparent robustness, we’re also impressed by its relatively lightweight, as it comes in at just over 5kg.
+What we like about this is that it means it shouldn’t eat up too much of your caravan’s payload.
+Helpfully, it comes with three keys.

 Purpleline Nemesis Ultra High Security Caravan Wheel Clamp